Skip to main content

 Intermediate

 Moving beyond the foundational understanding of hormonal communication, we can now consider the specific clinical applications of Semaglutide and the mechanisms that underpin its effects.
-This agent, a GLP-1 receptor agonist, represents a significant advancement in management.
+This agent, a GLP-1 receptor agonist, represents a significant advancement in metabolic health management.
 Its actions extend beyond simple glucose control, influencing appetite regulation, gastric motility, and even cardiovascular health.

 How Semaglutide Interacts with Your System